-How To Get From Budapest Airport to the City Centre (2023 Update)
+How To Get From Budapest Airport to the City Centre (2024 Update)

-It’s super easy to get from Budapest Airport to the city centre, with a range of transport options to suit all budgets, from the super cheap and efficient 100E bus through to the more luxurious private transfer options.
+It’s super easy to get from Budapest Airport to the city centre, with a range of transport options to suit all budgets, from the super cheap and efficient 100E bus to the more luxurious private transfer options.

 When we first arrived in Budapest, we feared it’d be another one of those cities where the only way to get into town from the airport was via an expensive taxi, long train rides, or multiple buses (looking at you, Melbourne!).